prairiewest/corona_text_shadow/README.md

 ## Removal

-To remove the text once created, you must have kept a reference to it with the callback function:
+To remove the text once created, you must have kept a reference to it:
 ```
 	myText:removeSelf()
 ```